 The tourism sector remains the highest revenue collecting agency in the country.

 The policy places great emphasis on responsible tourism in Bhutan.
 This helps to preserve and nurture the rich culture and traditions.
 It also contributes to the conservation of natural and cultural heritage.
 Bhutan is fully committed to protecting the environment at all costs.

-The tourists require to travel with licensed Bhutan tour operators accompanied by licensed tour guides.
+The tourists are required to travel with licensed Bhutan tour operators accompanied by licensed tour guides.
 The tourists are also provided accommodations in licensed hotels.
 Visitors may experience all-inclusive package tours, a fixed daily tariff set by the government.

-The tourism sector is established with the principle of sustainability, which means that tourism must be environmentally friendly and culturally conscious.
+The tourism sector is established with the principle of sustainability, so tourism must be environmentally friendly and culturally conscious.
 Bhutanese are religious people by nature.
-Therefore, it is a must to respect and understand the local customs and lifestyles, especially while visiting sacred sites and religious events across the country.
+Therefore, it is a must respect and understand the local customs and lifestyles, especially while visiting sacred sites and religious events across the country.

 The most convenient entrance to Bhutan is by the country’s national carrier.
-As flights can be delayed due to weather conditions, particularly during summer, it is advised to allow 24 hours before any onward connection.
+As flights can be delayed because of weather, particularly during summer, it is advised to allow 24 hours before any onward connection.

 Drukair and Bhutan Airlines – the only airlines flying to Bhutan

-Drukair is a government-owned airline run by the investment wing, Druk Holding & Investments Ltd. Drukair operates a scheduled network within the South Asian region from a headquarter in Paro.
-Drukair operates three A319 for its international destinations and on an ATR 42-600 for its regional destinations.
+Drukair is a government-owned airline run by the investment wing, Druk Holding & Investments Ltd. Drukair operates a scheduled network within the South Asian region from its headquarter in Paro.
+Drukair operates three A319 for its international destinations and an ATR 42-600 for its regional destinations.

 Tashi Air Pvt.
 Ltd, trading as Bhutan Airlines, is the first private airline in Bhutan.
 It operates two A319 aircraft with a seating capacity of 126 passengers which includes 12 business class seats and 114 economy seats.
 We have daily flights from Bangkok to Paro via Kolkata, India and three flights a week to Delhi via Kathmandu.